History

 Acquisition by Old Holland Classic Colours

-Ara's production grows and the location on Warmoestraat becomes too small.
-The world-famous Dutch paint manufacturer Old Holland Classic Colours decides to take over Ara's production.
-The takeover takes place under the leadership of Edward de Beer, CEO of Old Holland.
-Since then, paint production takes place in Old Holland's modern production facility in Driebergen, the Netherlands, according to Old Holland's high quality standards.
+Ara's production increased and outgrew the location on Warmoestraat.
+The world-famous Dutch paint manufacturer Old Holland Classic Colours decided to take over Ara's production.
+The acquisition took place under the leadership of Edward de Beer, CEO of Old Holland.
+Since then, paint production has taken place in Old Holland's modern production facility in Driebergen, The Netherlands, according to Old Holland's high quality standards.

 Acquisition by Old Holland Classic Colours